ryanzhou7/fullstack_4_frontend/app/backend/README.md

 - This is SSR (server-side rendering)
   - python does not run in the browser
   - Jinja/python does the dynamic replacements then plain .html is returned to

+## Routes

+- Let's create the endpoints for our app